e271828e/Flight.jl/docs/notes/design/framework_spec.md

 cells, the CAS merge and the atomicswap drain all stay — they serve atomicity and coalescing, not arbitration.

+**A claim is what a device *may* write, not what it will.** Data-dependent write-sets are ordinary: a UDP/JSON peer writes whichever subset of faces the incoming message names, and `map_input` is arbitrary user code the framework never inspects.
+Such a device therefore claims the **binding's enumerated allowed set** — the faces the binding table lists, whether or not any given batch touches them — and the claim is registered at attach exactly as a joystick's is.
+Two consequences, priced openly.
+First, the drain **discards any batch entry naming a face outside the claim** and warns (a runtime warning, §15.2), the mirror of §12.5's rule for stale GUI entries to newly-claimed
+slots: the drain applies only writes the roster authorizes, and a mapping that has drifted from its binding is a diagnosable anomaly rather than a silent write.
+Second, a broad claim costs liveness: every enumerated face is claimed for the device's whole attachment, so §12.5's derived-liveness rule renders its GUI widget read-only even on faces the peer never writes.
+Narrow the binding to narrow the claim — the enumeration *is* the interface.
+A device may also stage to slots it has not claimed, the register the GUI uses (§12.5): unclaimed slots have no exclusive writer, so an opportunistic write is legal for any device, not a GUI privilege — the one-kind doctrine of §12.4 holds, capabilities are not a taxonomy.
+What that register buys is availability, not arbitration: two unclaimed writers to one slot resolve by attachment order at drain, which is why anything meant to own a face claims it.

 **Slot initial values are owned by the init/trim services** (§17.4).
 Input declarations are bare types (§13.2) and carry no defaults, but a slot unfed by any device must hold a defined value from the first frame (today's `U()` constructors provide these: `mixture = 0.5`).
 Export-entry defaults were